 Time for an adorable Kids Valentine’s Day Idea!
 Make this easy Valentine’s Tree for Kids.
 It is a wonderful collaborative project that kids of all ages can take part in.
 From Preschoolers, to teens.
 They make a great family project but would also work really as a classroom project!

 The Season of Love is upon us, and we are thrilled to be back and creating a craft for RedTedArt’s 31 Days of Love, her Hearty month of Valentine Crafts each year.
+These would also make a lovely Kindness Activity for Kids!

 We are the Se7en gang, a family of se7en+1 kids, waving hello from sunny Cape Town.
 You are welcome to visit us on our blog, or follow outdoor adventures and day in the life posts on instagram, @se7en_hoods.